 In school, I remember learning about the Spanish-American War.
 One of the reasons cited for the US going to war against Spain was the alleged sinking of the USS Maine by the Spaniards.
 What actually happened to the Maine is unclear (many assume it was an accident that caused it to sink), but what is clear is the part the Media played in the war.
 Newspapers at the time wrote inflammatory articles about this, blaming the Spaniards.
 They whipped up Americans into a fury, frothing at the mouth in anger wanting to seek retribution.

-There were two competing newspaper publishers responsible for this, Joseph Pulitzer (who the journalism/literary prize is named after) and William Randolph Hearst.
-The two newspaper owners competed for readers by publishing sensationalist articles with limited basis in truth.
+There were two competing newspaper publishers responsible for this, Joseph Pulitzer (for who the journalism/literary prize is named) and William Randolph Hearst.
+The two newspaper owners competed for readers by publishing sensationalist articles with a limited basis in truth.
 It was known as Yellow Journalism.
-In an era when newspapers were the only real source of news and readers had no way to fact check what they read so they assumed it was true.
+In an era when newspapers were the only real source of news and readers had no way to fact-check what they read so they assumed it was true.
 When I was in grade school we learned that this was a dark time in American History but that it was limited to that era.
 This couldn’t be more wrong.
 Here’s the reality.

 Yellow journalism is alive and well today in a much more sophisticated form.

 The goal of those who profit from the news is to make as much money as possible, period.
 This has been and will continue to be the standard operating procedure for every and all distributor of news.